HS Handbook

 HONOR ROLL

 The Student Council and faculty of Conway Springs High School have determined that students with a 3.50 or higher grade point average (on a 4.00 scale) will be placed on the Honor Roll each semester.
-Any student achieving a 3.50 grade point average for the semester will be placed on the Principal’s Honor Roll and presented with a certificate.
-Students attaining a 3.5 or better for the school year will receive an academic letter.
+Each semester, any student achieving a 3.50 GPA or higher will receive the Principal’s Honor Roll and presented with a certificate.
+Any student maintaining a 3.5 GPA or better for the school year will receive an Academic Letter in addition to the Principal’s Honor Roll.

 REPORT CARDS